- Ch.1: Choose Your Hosting Provider

 - Payment Testing Survival Kit

 The time has come to create our very own online store.
 We decided to go beyond a tutorial and put to practice what we preached so far.
-For the sake of diversity, we’ve decided to ditch the good old fashion stores for a little while and try out something else.
+For diversity, we’ve decided to ditch the good old fashion stores for a little while and try out something else.
 So how do you feel about an online handmade cosmetics store?
 That’s our go-to for today’s article, and we’re about to share every step of the process.

-Precisely, we’ll walk you through the necessary steps you need to take to build an online store using WooCommerce, from start to finish.
+We’ll walk you through the necessary steps you need to take to build an online store using WooCommerce, from start to finish.
 So without further ado, let’s get started!

 When opening an online store, there are several factors to consider.
 Some of them, such as product development and building a marketing strategy, can be challenging.